Fast SAXS Studies of Sensitive Biological Samples

 - high resolution (i.e. smaller accessible q-vectors) along with high flux ensuring short measurement times.

-For data analysis and structural studies the line-smeared SAXS data are evaluated using standard programs.
+For data analysis and structural studies the line-smeared SAXS data were evaluated using standard programs (SAXSanalysis, GIFT1 and DAMMIF2).